stacksjs/ts-pkgx/docs/packages/github_com_keith_zap.md

 # zap

-> Package from pantry: github.com/keith/zap
+> A CLI for cleaning up after .apps

 ## Package Information